mytechnotalent/MicroPython-micro-bit-Study-Buddy/README.md

                     'cytoskeleton',
                     1
                 ],
-                'What is the fluid inside a cell surroudning the nucleus?':
+                'What is the fluid inside a cell surrounding the nucleus?':
                 [
                     'central vacuole',
                     'centrioles',